Indoor air quality affects the well-being of everyone in your household. Here are 5 ways to improve indoor air quality in your home.

 Change Air Filters to Improve Indoor Air Quality

 Replacing the HVAC air filter on time is important not only to help the health of your system but to keep your indoor air clean.
-Once a filter becomes dirty and clogged, it sends dust and particles out of the vents and into your home.
-Refer to the HVAC manufacturer’s manual to determine how often to change the filter, which is commonly every 30-90 days.
+Once a filter becomes dirty and clogged, it sends dust and particles out of the vents and into your HVAC system and back into your home.
+It also slows down the air and causes your system to work harder.
+While you should refer to the HVAC manufacturer’s manual to determine how often to change the filter, commonly the disposable filters you find in the ceilings or walls should be replaced every 30-90 days.
+Higher quality media filters can last up to 6 months.
 This simple task only takes a few minutes but makes a world of difference for your indoor air quality.

 Manage Humidity

-Humidity may be uncomfortable, but it seems harmless when it comes to air quality.
-However, high humidity poses a threat to indoor air by encouraging mold to grow.
+As we all know, here in the Houston area, humidity is an issue.
+High humidity poses a threat to indoor air by encouraging mold to grow.
+Mold cannot grow unless there is moisture and that can include excessively high humidity.
 The ideal humidity inside a home is 30-50%.
+Here in the Houston area we are pretty lucky to maintain the indoor humidity at around 50%.
 Use a hygrometer to monitor humidity levels and take action if they exceed 50%.
-The best ways to lower indoor humidity are through the use of a dehumidifier, ventilation fans, and an air conditioning system.
+The best ways to lower indoor humidity are through the use of a dehumidifier, ventilation fans, and the air conditioning system.

 Houseplants Can Harm or Improve Indoor Air Quality